Sexual cannibalism: Prevalence

-Although females often instigate sexual cannibalism, reversed sexual cannibalism has been observed in the spiders Micaria sociabilis and Allocosa brasiliensis.
-In a laboratory experiment on M. sociabilis, males preferred to eat older females.
-This behavior may be interpreted as adaptive foraging, because older females have low reproductive potential and food may be limited.
-Reversed cannibalism in M. sociabilis may also be influenced by size dimorphism.
-Males and females are similar in size, and bigger males were more likely to be cannibalistic.
-In A. brasiliensis males tend to be cannibalistic in between mating seasons, after they have mated, gone out of their burrows to search for food, and left their mates in their burrows.
-Any females they cross during this period likely have little reproductive value, so this may also be interpreted as adaptive foraging.

 Proposed explanations

 Different hypotheses have been proposed to explain sexual cannibalism, namely adaptive foraging, aggressive spillover, mate choice, and mistaken identity.

 Adaptive foraging

 The adaptive foraging hypothesis is a proposed pre-copulatory explanation in which females assess the nutritional value of a male compared to the male's value as a mate.
 Starving females are usually in poor physical condition and are therefore more likely to cannibalize a male than to mate with him.
 Among mantises, cannibalism by female Pseudomantis albofimbriata improves fecundity, overall growth, and body condition.
 A study on the Chinese mantis found that cannibalism occurred in up to 50% of matings.
 Among spiders, Dolomedes triton females in need of additional energy and nutrients for egg development choose to consume the closest nutritional source, even if this means cannibalizing a potential mate.
-In Agelenopsis pennsylvanica and Lycosa tarantula, a significant increase in fecundity, egg case size, hatching success, and survivor-ship of offspring has been observed when hungry females choose to cannibalize smaller males before copulating with larger, genetically superior males.
+In Agelenopsis pennsylvanica and Lycosa tarantula, a significant increase in fecundity, egg case size, hatching success, and survivorship of offspring has been observed when hungry females choose to cannibalize smaller males before copulating with larger, genetically superior males.
 This reproductive success was largely due to the increased energy uptake by cannibalizing males and investing that additional energy in the development of larger, higher-quality egg cases.
 In D. triton, post-copulatory sexual cannibalism was observed in the females that had a limited food source; these females copulated with the males and then cannibalized them.

 The adaptive foraging hypothesis has been criticized because males are considered poor meals when compared to crickets; however, recent findings discovered Hogna helluo males have nutrients crickets lack, including various proteins and lipids.
 In H. helluo, females have a higher protein diet when cannibalizing males than when consuming only house crickets.
 Further studies show that Argiope keyserlingi females with high-protein/low-lipid diets resulting from sexual cannibalism may produce eggs of greater egg energy density (yolk investment).